Fr\"ohlich Condensation of Bosons: Graph texture of curl flux network for nonequilibrium properties: Graph topology and order parameter for condensates

-In contrast, $\text{J}_{\text{c}}$ does not show loops at the below-threshold regime.
-Instead, a bundle of open lines (denoted by $\text{e}$) are observed, corresponding to the thermal phase.
-The BEC phase, from Theorem \ref{Theo2}, disconnects all the trees, creating a null graph $\varnothing$.
+In contrast, a bundle of open lines (denoted by $\text{e}$) are observed at the below-threshold regime, corresponding to the thermal phase.
+The BEC phase has vanishing flux, generating a null space $\varnothing$.
 Therefore an exact mapping is established, i.e.,